COVID-19 Quick Facts

 Quarantine: Anyone who has been in close contact with someone who tests positive for COVID-19, or is awaiting COVID-19 test results, must be quarantined according to guidelines set forth by ADH and/or CDC.
 Learn more about campus quarantine.
 Data published by the University does not include individuals who were not close contacts who were tested and quarantined while they awaited a test that came back negative.

-Isolation: Those who test positive for COVID-19 must be isolated.
-Isolation lasts 10 days from either onset of symptoms or a positive COVID-19 test AND continues until you are fever-free for 24 hours (without fever-reducing medications) and symptoms are improved.
+Isolation: Those who test positive for COVID-19 must be isolated according to guidelines set forth by ADH and/or CDC.
 Learn more about campus isolation.
 Individuals who began in quarantine as close contacts but later tested positive are only included once in the data and are included under isolation headings.

 Active Cases: Students or employees in isolation due to a positive COVID-19 test.